DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 He remembered being surrounded by enormous horde of demons.
 And there he found Prophet Sid's legendary "Shining sword" But while trying to grab it...
-Kay lost his consciousness.
+Kai lost his consciousness.

-Sunlight cannot reach graveyard's insides and as he enters, Kay feels chills down his spine.
+Sunlight cannot reach graveyard's insides and as he enters, Kai feels chills down his spine.
 And further inside...

 "What's that?"